Netcracker/KubeMarine/documentation/Installation.md

 **Warning**: Do not use unattended-upgrade to automatically update packages besides security updates.

-**Note**: Since this mechanism is launched once a day at a random time, it may coincide with the work of other package managers (apt, aptitude, dpkg, etc.), which will cause an error in these package managers.
-In this case, the simplest solution is to wait for the completion of the unattended-upgrades process and restart apt, aptitude or dpkg.
+**Note**: Since this mechanism is launched once a day at a random time, it may coincide with the work of other package managers (apt, aptitude, dpkg, and so on), resulting in an error in these package managers.
+In this case, the simplest solution is to wait for the completion of the unattended-upgrades process and restart apt, aptitude, or dpkg.

 **Preconfigured**
 * SSHD running on each VM via port 22.